So Much Can Happen, In Paris, In A Day…

 “Oh,” he said, “you are Anglaise?”

 He was smiling.
-He had brilliant white teeth and black hair that curled at the back like a mullet, only sexy.
-He was actually very nice looking now that the panic and adrenalin had abated.
+He had brilliant white teeth and black hair that curled at the back.
+He was actually very nice looking now that her panic and adrenalin had abated.

 “Anglaise.
 English, Oui.”